leesalminen/nostr-chat-widget-react/README.md

 # nostr-chat-widget-react

 A react component that provides a live-chat widget over nostr.
+Check out a live demo of this in-action at (https://leesalminen.com)[https://leesalminen.com]

 # Getting Started